Diversity in Sydney

 Disability

 Sydney’s official inclusion (disability) action plans seek to make the city accessible to all.
-Indeed, central districts are well-equipped with curb cuts, ramps, tactile pavement indicators, Braille street signs, and sound cues at pedestrian crossings.
+Indeed, central districts are well-equipped with curb cuts, ramps, tactile pavement indicators, braille street signs, and sound cues at pedestrian crossings.
 Most major attractions are wheelchair accessible and offer accommodations for hearing- and vision- impaired visitors.
-Specific needs, such as sign-language interpreters, can often be met if arranged in advance.
+Specific needs, such as sign-language interpreters, can often ///be met if arranged in advance.
 All new and renovated buildings are required by law to include wheelchair access.
 Older buildings, however, can pose issues for accessibility.
 Central Sydney’s transport hub, Circular Quay, is well served by accessible ferries, buses, and trains.
-However, not all buses and train stations in the system are wheelchair accessible; you will need to check specific timetables and maps.
+Not all buses and train stations in the system are wheelchair accessible; so you will need to check specific timetables and maps.

 Students are encouraged to provide as much information as they can related to their specific disabilities (or related needs) prior to arrival so CIEE staff can assess potential challenges and arrange for appropriate accommodations.